 You can get a copy of your credit file from the credit agencies and, because each one is different, it’s best to get your file from all three.
 The file doesn’t give you your score, but it does give you enough information for you to form an idea.
 You can get your file free from Callcredit and by paying £2 to Experian and Equifax.
 If you want your actual score, the credit agencies will charge you a monthly fee.
 They do offer a 30-day free trial but if you want to sign up you’ll need a credit card.
 Simply fill out the form online and wait for your report and score.
 As soon as it arrives, make sure you cancel the subscription, otherwise, you will pay around £15.00 for the report and the credit agency will continue to bill you monthly until you cancel.

 When you take out a credit agreement, a mortgage, ask for a loan or a credit card your credit score will be checked.
 In many cases, landlords use your credit score to decide whether you are financially responsible enough to become tenants.
 So, it’s always an advantage to have a good score.
 A lender will view someone with a high score a much better risk than someone with a low score, who might not be good at handling finance.
 Lower interest rates are also an advantage.
-Many people with poor credit ratings are only offered loans at high-interest rates.
+Many people with poor credit ratings are only offered loans at high-interest rates, which are known as poor credit loans.
 Lenders tend to give larger loans to people with a good credit record.
 You may also find that your insurance premiums are lower and you’ll be asked to pay a smaller sum for a deposit on a credit agreement.